-The United States has a 51% market share in Big Data and Analytics Solutions (IDC)
+The US has a market share of over 50% in the Big Data and Analytics Solutions market (IDC)

 When it comes to Big Data spending, the US leads all other countries by a wide margin.
 American companies spent $110 billion in 2021.
 Japan and China were the two next largest markets, spending $12.4 billion and $11.9 billion respectively.

 There are currently over 44 zettabytes of data in the entire digital universe (PWC)

 The amount of data created by humans grows at an exponential rate.
 In 2019, there were 4.4 ZB of data in the digital universe.
 In 2020, that figure increased tenfold — up to 44 ZB.
 Just how much is a zettabyte?
 One trillion gigabytes.
 That’s a lot of data.

 Investments in Big Data cost savings and regulations have quadrupled since 2019 (NewVantage Partners)

 While companies spend most of their Big Data budget on transformation and innovation, “defensive” investments like cost savings and compliance take up a greater share every year.
 In 2019, only 8.3% of investment decisions were driven by defensive concerns.
 In 2022, defensive measures made up 35.7% of Big Data investments.

 Around 1 in 4 business executives claim their company's Big Data initiatives are profitable (Capgemini)

 Global tech consulting firm Capgemini surveyed 210 executives — half from the US, half spread across Europe — to gain insights into how they view their Big Data initiatives.
 Just over a quarter reported profitability, while 45% say they “break-even” on Big Data.
 Only 12% reported losing money on their Big Data initiatives.

 The biggest challenges companies face when implementing Big Data are budget constraints (Capgemini)